Gokulxp987/Gokulxp987/README.md

 # Hi there, I'm Gokul K! 👋

-I'm a recent graduate with a passion for software development and a drive to make a difference through technology.
+I'm a recent graduate and a drive to make a difference through technology.

 ## 🚀 Quick Overview